shanekm/Interfaces/IDisposableProject/ReadMe.txt

 IMPORTANT
 Is a resources/class you're using implements IDisposible you need to use it correctly and/or also implement IDisposable

+WHAT HAPPENDS WHEN YOU DON'T DISPOSE?
+- file locks and event handlers
+- starving sql connection pool
+- object leaks

 BEST PRACTICES
 1. Dispose of IDisposable objects as soon as you can (using{} statement)
 2. If you use IDisposable objects as instance fields, implement IDisposable (call Dispose() on the resource)